suprabhasupi/blog/contents/posts/54-learn-to-configure-eslint-and-prettier-in-react/54-learn-to-configure-eslint-and-prettier-in-react.md

 const result = multiple(1, 2);
 ```

+**NOTE:**

-**NOTE**: Use it with caution, It’s very bad idea to disable ESLint every time it spots errors.
+Use it with caution, It’s very bad idea to disable ESLint every time it spots errors.

 ### ESLint CLI ☀︎